How to Get Rid of Lily Pads in a Pond Naturally

 did you know Warning!

-We recommend using herbicides as a last resort.
+I recommend using herbicides as a last resort.
 And only use products listed as aquatic herbicides.
 You may need to check with local and state laws to make sure you can use an aquatic herbicide in your pond.

 Here are two of the most popular and effective aquatic herbicides on the market today.